2025 Solar Incentives Guide for Havre de Grace, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
-There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC originally covered 30% of the total cost of solar panel installation, although it has fluctuated slightly over time between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
+There is no maximum amount you can claim.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-To best understand how the ITC could apply to you, contact your local Havre de Grace solar panel installation expert and ask for more information.
+To best understand how the ITC will apply to your situation, contact your local Havre de Grace solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Havre de Grace solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Havre de Grace solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives